ming-li-314/biosignal-activity/README.md

 The full time series is divided into segments of predefined length (10 seconds for example).
 In the feature based approach, various features are extracted for each segment of the time series.
 These features could be describing the statistical distribution of the time series, the time domain features or features from the Fourier space.
 We have used the Neurokit2 package (https://github.com/neuropsychology/NeuroKit) and the Biobss package (https://github.com/obss/BIOBSS) to analyze the data and extract features.
 In the convolutional neural network based approach, all the time series segments are fed into the convolutional neural network.
 The CNN automatically learns from the segments of the time series.
 This is a one-dimensional analog to the two-dimensional image recognition problem.

 ![activity_counts](https://github.com/ming-li-314/biosignal-activity/assets/132095576/32de3b83-af43-4f08-a450-0d2fc4833657)

+The data is high imbalanced among the 8 classes.
+For the "jump" activity, there are only 12 data points while for the "run" activity, there are approximately 2200 data points.
+This falls into the imbalanced multi-class classification problem, which is one of the major challenges of this project.